World War II in Yugoslav Macedonia: Manipulation of historical events

-By their invasion in 1941, the Bulgarians were greeted by most of the locals as liberators from Serbian rule, through waving Bulgarian flags, because pro-Bulgarian sentiments among them still prevailed.
-Macedonian communists then also refused to define the Bulgarians as occupiers and incorporated their structures into the BCP.
+By their invasion in 1941, the Bulgarians were greeted by most of the locals as liberators as an effect from the oppressive Serbian rule, through waving Bulgarian flags, and pro-Bulgarian sentiments among them prevailed in the beginning of the occupation.
+Macedonian communists incorporated their structures into the BCP.
 At the same time sizable part of the local administration, the soldiers recruited in the Bulgarian Army and the police officers stationed in Vardar Macedonia were native from the area.
 Even the only victim of the attack on 11 October 1941, celebrated today as the day of the Macedonian Uprising against fascism, was a local man conscripted in the Bulgarian police.
-Yugoslav Macedonian historians have accused the Bulgarian forces of several atrocities, most prominent among which is the massacre of 12 young civilians at the village of Vataša, but the officer commanding the operation was also a local staff.
+Yugoslav Macedonian historians have accused the Bulgarian forces of several atrocities, most prominent among which is the massacre of 12 young civilians at the village of Vataša.
+However, significant part of the soldiers and some of the commanding officers during the occupation were local staff.
 However, after the war, the Yugoslav communist historiography did a lot to equate the term Bulgarians with "fascistic occupiers".
 Today are some revisionist opinions in North Macedonia, this conflict was merely a civil war, and the significant resistance movement against the Bulgarians is only a historical myth.
-The number of ethnic Macedonian partisans killed from October 1941 to October 1944 in direct battles against Bulgarians is only several dozens.
-Indicative of the attitude of the locals towards the Bulgarians is a case which is still a taboo topic in North Macedonia.
-In October 1944, 25 Bulgarian soldiers captured by the Germans managed to escape and hid in the city of Ohrid.
-Despite threats that the city would come under artillery fire from the Germans, the soldiers were not handed over by the citizens.
-Subsequently, the Germans set a condition for a ransom of 12 kg. gold.
-To accomplish this, even a gold cross was removed from the roof of a local church.
-Strongly impressed by this act, the Germans refused to take the gold and to look for the fugitives further and left the city.
-Thus the soldiers were saved.